-The K&L Gates AI initiative harnesses the global experience of our lawyers in diverse practices and enables the firm to help clients capitalize on a broad array of technologies and applications, from process optimization, custom controls, and automation to robotics, machine learning, predictive analytics, computer vision, and Internet of Things (IoT) in such areas as smart-cars and autonomous vehicles, home/service robots, unmanned aircraft, and intelligent tutoring and online learning systems.
+Our AI initiative harnesses the global experience of our lawyers in diverse practices and enables the firm to help clients capitalize on a broad array of technologies and applications, from process optimization, custom controls, and automation to robotics, machine learning, predictive analytics, computer vision, and Internet of Things (IoT) in such areas as smart-cars and autonomous vehicles, home and service robots, unmanned aircraft, and intelligent tutoring and online learning systems.

-K&L Gates counsels a range of clients who are utilizing and/or exploring artificial intelligence technology to enhance their business.
-Our clients use or invest in drone technology, aerial filming, data analytics in the education, energy, entertainment and government sectors, among others.
-We are experienced in cross-border as well as national transactions, complex and routine cases covering a wide range of technologies and industries.
-Furthermore, we are positioned to provide IP counsel throughout the United States, Europe, the UK, and the Asia Pacific region.
+We counsel a range of clients leveraging AI technology to enhance their business.
+They use or invest in drone technology, aerial filming, and data analytics in the education, energy, entertainment and government sectors.
+We are experienced in both cross-border and national transactions and have managed complex and routine cases covering a wide range of technologies and industries.
+We are positioned to provide intellectual property counsel throughout the United States, Europe, United Kingdom, and Asia Pacific.

-Our team will comprise lawyers from across K&L Gates’ global platform, including those in the intellectual property, policy and regulatory, financial services, corporate/M&A, emerging growth, and insurance coverage practices, among others.
-Additionally, we have a partner who was the former chairman of the US House of Rep. Science Committee having jurisdiction over most of the agencies that would fund research or help develop standards for technology and AI.
+Our team comprises lawyers from across our global platform, including those in the intellectual property, policy and regulatory, financial services, corporate/M&A, emerging growth, and insurance coverage practices, among others.
+Additionally, one of our partners was the former chairman of the U.S. House of Representatives Science Committee, which has jurisdiction over most of the agencies that fund research or help develop standards for technology and AI.